aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### The `Store`

-The redux store will hold a reference to our application state.
-The store will also handle updating our state when actions are dispatched and it will tell the necessary components to re-render.
+The redux `Store` will hold a reference to our application state.
+The `Store` will also handle updating our state when `actions` are dispatched and it will tell the necessary components to re-render.

 * create a `/store/store.js` file that exports a redux store.
 * import `createStore` and `combineReducers` from the redux library